lfe/lfe/doc/src/lfe_clj.3.md

 The result can be treated as a (possibly infinite) lazy list, which only computes subseqeuent values as needed.

+**(lazy-seq f)**

+**(lazy-seq lst)**

+Return a lazy sequence (possibly infinite) from given lazy sequence `f` or finite lazy sequence from given list `lst`.
+Lazy sequence is treated as finite if at any iteration it produces empty list instead of data as its head and nullary function for next iteration as its tail.

 **(cycle lst)**

 Return a lazy infinite sequence with all elements from a given list `lst` or